 Yallingup Accommodation: Read this guide on the best Yallingup accommodation for tips on where to stay.

-Just down the coast from Yallingup is Smiths Beach, which is accessed via Caves Road and Canal Rocks Road.
+Smiths Beach is just down the coast from Yallingup, accessed via Caves Road and Canal Rocks Road.

 Smiths Beach is a large, flat, sandy beach backed by rugged dunes.
 It’s popular with surfers, and boogie boarders, with the Supertubes break being one of the best-known between Cape to Cape.